 There is such a thing as paying your bill too early and it could result in your next payment being late.
 This can happen if you send your credit card payment before your statement closing date.
-That payment is applied to the current month and you’ll still have a payment due the next month.
+When you send a payment before your statement closes, that payment is applied to the current billing cycle, and you’ll still have a payment due the next month.

 Making your credit card payment early may benefit your credit score in terms of your credit utilization by reducing the credit card balance that’s reported to the credit bureaus.
 The balance sent to the credit bureaus is often your balance as of the statement closing date.
+That date is typically the last date of your credit card billing cycle and doesn't necessarily coincide with the end of the calendar month.

 Paying your balance before the statement closes could help your credit score in terms of the amount of debt you have reported, but keep in mind that paying too early could result in late fees if you miss your next payment.

 Sending your credit card payment early can also help you save interest.
 If your credit card issuer uses either the average daily balance or daily balance method, reducing your balance earlier in the billing cycle lowers the balance used to calculate your finance charge.

 Scheduling Future Credit Card Payments

 If you need to make your credit card payment early, say because you'll be traveling when your next payment comes due, but don't want it to credit to your account in the wrong billing cycle, you can schedule your payment.
 Log in to your online account to make a payment as you normally would and enter a future date for your payment.
-Your credit card payment will be processed on the date you enter.
-Your bank's online bill pay may also allow you to schedule future payments.
+Your credit card payment will be processed on the date you select.

+Alternatively, your bank's online bill pay may also allow you to schedule future payments.
 You might choose this option if you want to schedule several payments in one place rather than visiting multiple websites to schedule payments.